 - There are three main components to your tax bill: the municipal portion, seniors lodges and the school portion.
 Within the municipal portion, there may be a number of sub-elements: local improvement taxes; general municipal services;

-The Seniors Lodge is forwarded to the Westlock Foundation to support senior’s accommodations.
+The Seniors Lodge is forwarded to Homeland Housing to support senior’s accommodations.

 The school portion, or education taxes, is collected by the municipality on behalf of the provincial government, and the funds are distributed to the public and separate school systems operating in the Town of Westlock.